stdombek/docs/content/en/docs/Acquisitions/Invoices/_index.md

 ## Linking an invoice line to a purchase order line

-When vendor EDIFACT format invoices are loaded to the system through data import, invoice lines are created based on information provided from the vendor included in the EDIFACT file.
+When EDIFACT invoices are loaded to the system through Data import, invoice lines are created based on information provided from the vendor included in the EDIFACT file.
 FOLIO will attempt to match invoice lines on incoming EDIFACT files to existing purchase order lines (POLs) in FOLIO, based on at least one match point: purchase order line (POL) number and vendor reference number (VRN).
 The system may be unable to  automatically match some invoice lines to an existing purchase order line.
 To manually link an invoice line to a purchase order line, follow these steps:

 1. From the vendor invoice pane, review the Invoice lines accordion to determine whether the system has automatically created a purchase order link.
 A successfully linked invoice line contains a **POL number** value in the Invoice line table list.
 If the **POL number** is blank, the system was unable to match to an existing purchase order.